HammerMuseum/hammer-channel/docs/test-plans/update-to-vue-3-ham-47.md

 ##### /search

 - Search header/title/results #/facets selected/ etc
-- Sidebar
+- Sidebar (NB: One difference here is that on production you should be able to swipe left to close the sidebar on mobile, but that feature has been removed in the update):
   - Search input
-- Filters
+  - Filters:
     - Filter facets pullout
     - Facets search input
 - Results cards
 - Pagination
-- Sort dropdown
+- "Sort" dropdown
+- No results page:
   - No results text
   - "Try" suggestions box

 ##### /video/{id}/{slug}

 - Video embed
-- Breadcrumbs
+  - Control buttons
-- Header bits
+- Breadcrumb
-- Tabbed panel
+- Tabbed panel:
   - Info
     - Info box + text
   - Transcript
-- Timer links, transcript text, search form, download link, 'up' button
+    - Timer links
+    - Transcript text
+    - Search form + buttons
+    - Download link
+    - 'To top' button
   - Clip
-- Start and end times buttons
+    - Start and end time buttons
-- Link + copy
+    - Copy button
+    - Link generated after you create a clip - (clip cannot start at 0 as there is a bug currently to do with that)
+    - Test going to the link it gives you and check the clip information appears correctly under the video
   - Share
     - Share/cite buttons
-- Citation box w/ button
+    - Citation box w/ button - after you click the 'cite' button
   - Related
     - Carousel
     - "try" suggestions box
-- Error